Mimesis: 20th Century

+In art

+In the 20th century, mimesis became synonymous with realism, an attempt to picture reality in its everyday sense.
+A notable debate on the subject occurred between György Lukács, who argued that mimesis reveals the "truth of society" as opposed to "aristocratic tales", and Bertolt Brecht stating that the imitation of "dulled the audience's mind".
+Brecht recommended using shock art to promote critical thought through the estrangement effect.
+Post-Second World War, Erich Auerbach declared the reflection of nature "just as it is" to be the historical goal and pinnacle of artistic achievement.
+The ultimate mimesis in art is sometimes called verisimilitude.

+In postcolonial theory

+Postcolonial aspects of mimesis were developed by Michael Taussig and Homi K. Bhabha, with the latter arguing that the subaltern "camouflages" to look like the colonial masters in order to escape scrutiny while preparing for rebellion.

 Samuel Taylor Coleridge

 Referring to it as imitation, the concept of mimesis was crucial for Samuel Taylor Coleridge's theory of the imagination.
 Coleridge begins his thoughts on imitation and poetry from Plato, Aristotle, and Philip Sidney, adopting their concept of imitation of nature instead of other writers.
 His departure from the earlier thinkers lies in his arguing that art does not reveal a unity of essence through its ability to achieve sameness with nature.
 Coleridge claims:

 [T]he composition of a poem is among the imitative arts; and that imitation, as opposed to copying, consists either in the interfusion of the SAME throughout the radically DIFFERENT, or the different throughout a base radically the same.

 Here, Coleridge opposes imitation to copying, the latter referring to William Wordsworth's notion that poetry should duplicate nature by capturing actual speech.
 Coleridge instead argues that the unity of essence is revealed precisely through different materialities and media.
 Imitation, therefore, reveals the sameness of processes in nature.